 Digital marketing allows advertisers to reach their target market in a way that was never possible in the past.
 Online advertising can provide a convenient link directly to the gaming site.
 Different landing pages are also in use for specific demographics.
 Older players might see a generous bingo bonus, for example, while young men might see poker offers or online football betting.

-Wherever a player is initially sent, the final destination is always the online slot machines.
+Wherever a player is initially sent, the final destination is always the online slot machines and sweepstakes casino.
 Every site offers these games, alongside table games such as blackjack and roulette.
 Often in side panels that are present whether a customer is playing bingo, poker, or placing sports bets.

 We now have live streaming, where a casino sponsors players to play their games and interact with viewers who comment and interact in real-time.
 Polls are a popular option on Youtube and Twitter.
 These can sometimes provide tens of thousands of opinions in a very short period of time.
 Facebook's community group feature is extremely popular with online gamblers, who clearly enjoy sharing their experiences and interests.